-For some, weight loss is the main motivation for practicing cold plunges.
-For others, it’s simply a welcome side effect.
-Whatever your reason, immersing yourself in cold water forces your body to expend more energy, which burns both glucose and fat.
-But what exactly happens to your fat reserves when you step into the cold, and how does it really help with fat burning?
+For some, this is the main motivation to lose weight; for others, it is a pleasant side effect.
+Whatever your motivation, cold plunging inevitably requires you to expend more energy, which in turn consumes glucose and fat.
+But what exactly happens to your fat reserves when you go out in the cold, and how does it help you burn fat?

 Table of Contents